sainikith07/JS-ASSIGNMENTS/README.md

 📘 JavaScript Assignments – README
-This document contains a collection of medium to hard JavaScript coding questions designed to test and strengthen a learner's understanding of core programming concepts through real-world problem-solving.

-🔧 Topics Covered:
+This document contains a collection of medium to hard JavaScript coding questions 🔧 Topics Covered:
 Numbers & Math